golodhrim/profile-tree/doc/index.md

 # Etools -- miscellaneous portage utilities

-Etools consists of some small miscellaneous portage utilities.
-Currently these tools are most suitable to get a grand overview of changes you have made to your system, which might be specially handy when you want to copy over your configurations to another machine or when you make a fresh install.
+Etools consists of some small miscellaneous portage utilities that give you a grand overview of changes you have made to your system.

-Please note that I have quickly written these scripts to scratch an itch.
-They seam to work fine and I have taken the extra effort to document them, but use them at your own risk.

 Ebuilds are available in my [overlay](http://github.com/tarsius/overlay-tarsius/tree/master/app-portage/etools/)